 - Drop-In Nemesis: Both orcs and elves (as well as Gollum and a mysterious tree-dwelling monster) made appearances.
 Whether you could escape before they attacked seemed to be random (except the monster, which could be eluded only by a specific set of commands).
-The wood elf, although he only captured Bilbo rather than killing him, also tended to capture orcs and vicious wargs, or even the Balrog, and send them to the same prison cell.
+The wood elf, although he only captured Bilbo rather than killing him, also tended to capture orcs and vicious wargs, and send them to the same prison cell.

 - Escort Mission: As Bilbo, you must ensure Thorin's survival (and for maximum points, Gandalf's).
 Unlike most other Escort Missions, this one is not much of a hassle.
 Both characters are stronger and more capable than Bilbo, though weaker than the more dangerous monsters.
 Fortunately, Thorin (who's critical to opening the side door to Smaug's lair) is programmed not to wander off the way Gandalf does unless Bilbo is wearing the Ring, and thus invisible.
-Both characters are also prone to tell Bilbo "No" when asked to do important things like protect him from Orcs or help him out of a window he's too short to reach.
-Fortunately they don't attack powerful enemies much, but are often captured by both Orcs and elves and thus out of reach when needed.
+Both characters are also prone to tell Bilbo "No" when asked to do important things, like protect him from Orcs, or help him out of a window he's too short to reach.
+Fortunately, they don't attack powerful enemies much, but are often captured by both Orcs and Elves and thus out of reach when needed.